There are more than 25,000 students at Oxford

 - The majority of Oxford’s UK undergraduates come from state schools.
-The latest figures show that, of places offered to British students attending schools or colleges in the UK, over 59% of undergraduate places went to students from the state sector.
+Over 68% of UK students admitted in 2022 were from the state sector.

-- Almost 45% of our total student body - over 10,000 students - are citizens of countries other than the UK.
-Students come to Oxford from more than 140 countries and territories (as of 1 December 2022).
+- International students make up 46% of our total student body - around 12,075 students.
+Students come to Oxford from more than 160 countries and territories (as of 1 December 2022).

 - According to the 2021 Research Excellence Framework, which assesses the quality of research in UK Higher Education Institutions, Oxford’s submission had the highest volume of world-leading research¹.

 - The University of Oxford contributes around £15.7 billion to the UK economy, and supports more than 28,000 full time jobs (2018/19).
 Find out more here.

 (¹Largest volume of world-leading research is calculated from the sum of (overall %4* x submitted FTE) across all submissions.)